Oval track racing: Mile oval

-Synonymous with the name, a 1-mile (1.61 km) oval is a popular and common length for oval track racing.
+A 1-mile (1.61 km) oval is a popular and common length for oval track racing.
 The exact measurements, however, can vary by as much as a tenth of a mile and still fall into this category.
 Most mile ovals are relatively flat-banked, with Dover being a notable exception.

-Many 1-mile dirt ovals were used by Stock cars or Champcars before race tracks with dirt surfaces were removed from the racing calendar in the early 1970s.
+Many 1-mile dirt ovals were used by stock cars or champ cars before race tracks with dirt surfaces were removed from the racing calendar in the early 1970s.
 Many of these racetracks got the nickname "Fairgrounds” — for example Arizona State Fairgrounds, California State Fairgrounds and Michigan State Fairgrounds Speedway.
 The origin of these racetracks was in harness racing, which commonly used 1-mile tracks.
 Also, the oldest oval race track, the Milwaukee Mile was originally a race track for horse racing.

 In NASCAR, 1-mile oval tracks are among the intermediate tracks.
-IndyCar rated these tracks as short ovals, since IndyCar does not usually run on ovals shorter than 3/4-mile.
+IndyCar rates these tracks as short ovals, since IndyCar does not usually run on ovals shorter than 1 mile, with the exception of Sanair, Richmond and Iowa.
 The 1-mile ovals have lost a great deal of their former importance for oval racing.
 Most of the racetracks abandoned by NASCAR or IndyCar in the 2000s were of this type.
 These include the Chicago Motor Speedway and the Walt Disney World Speedway, which were built during the 1990s construction boom but used for only four years.
 The historic Nazareth Speedway, which was paved in 1986, was completely abandoned after the 2004 season.
-Physically, the Milwaukee Mile, the oldest oval race track in the world, as well as the Rockingham Speedway and the Pikes Peak International Raceway still exist.
+Physically, many mile oval still exist such as the Rockingham Speedway and the Pikes Peak International Raceway.
 However, these racetracks have not been used by nationally important motorsports events for years.
-There are only three 1-milers left on the NASCAR racing calendar: Phoenix, Loudon, and Dover.
-IndyCar has not raced on an oval of this length since 2018.
+There are only three 1-mile tracks left on the NASCAR racing calendar: Phoenix, Loudon, and Dover.
+IndyCar only returned to 1-mile oval racing with the addition of the Milwaukee Mile in 2024 after 9 years of it being off the schedule.